JGRennison/git-combine-merges/README.md

 ----C---F---@             ----C-------@'
 ```

+### Dependencies:
+* Perl 5:
+  * Proc::Hevy
+  * Getopt::Long
+  * File::Temp
+  * File::Slurp

+### Shell completion:
+A bash completion script is also included.

 ### URLs:
-* This project is hosted at https://github.com/JGRennison/git-combine-merges
+This project is hosted at https://github.com/JGRennison/git-combine-merges

 ### License:
 New BSD License, see LICENSE.txt